What is BAföG support?

 You will be required to specify the course you are studying within your BAföG application, and academic institution.

-BIMM Institute Berlin currently delivers courses validated by two validating institutions; BIMM Institute and the University of Sussex.
+BIMM University Berlin currently delivers courses validated by two validating institutions; BIMM University Berlin and the University of Sussex.

 Please follow the instructions below based on your course of study:

-If you are studying a BIMM Institute validated course, please use the following academic institution and course details:
+If you are studying a BIMM University Berlin validated course, please use the following academic institution and course details:

 Academic institution name: